Andrés Palop: Bayer Leverkusen

 In early June 2013, Palop signed a one-year contract with Bayer 04 Leverkusen, moving abroad for the first time at the age of nearly 40.
 He was used exclusively as back-up by the German Bundesliga club, and in April 2014 announced his retirement.

-International
+International career

 Palop was first called up for Spain in August 2007, for a friendly with Greece, after a last-minute injury to Iker Casillas.
 However, he did not leave the bench.

 Uncapped, Palop lost a narrow competition with Pepe Reina of Liverpool for second choice at UEFA Euro 2008, but beat FC Barcelona's Víctor Valdés for the third spot on the squad.
 During the ceremony following Spain's victory in the tournament, he wore Luis Arconada's original Euro 1984 final shirt; he received the gold medal from Michel Platini (who had won the 1984 continental competition, scoring the final opener from an Arconada blunder), later president of UEFA.